-5.5 Supply-demand balance
+5.5.
+Supply-demand balance

 AEMO uses the minimal extrapolation principle to balance supply and demand.
-AEMO uses generation data from the previous financial year (historical generation data)Reference Year and then extrapolates this data to balance supply and demand.
-This is subsequent to follows updating of the network model, scaling the connection point loads, and including any committed new generating units.
+AEMO uses generation data from the Reference Year and then extrapolates this data to balance supply and demand.
+This follows updating of the network model, scaling the connection point loads, and including any committed new generating units.

-The availability of a generating unit is used to denote the level to which it can be dispatched.
-An availability of zero means the generating unit is unavailable for dispatch.
-A generating unit is considered available in a period if its availability in the equivalent historic Reference Year period was greater than zero.
+The availability of a generating unit is used to denote the level to which it can be operated can be dispatched.
+An availability of zero means the generating unit is unavailable for dispatchoperation.
+A